 BSAT 4a was built by Space Systems / Loral for Broadcast Satellite System Corporation, being based on the SS/L 1300 comsat platform.
 It had a launch mass of 3,519 kilograms (7,760 pounds), a payload of 24 Ku-band transponders, and a design life of 15 years.
 It was placed in the geostationary slot at 110 degrees east longitude to provide direct-to-home video services to Japan, including 4K/8K Ultra HD services.COMMENT ON ARTICLE

-* FARM ALASKA: As discussed by an article from THE ECONOMIST ("Greenhouses Turn Alaskans Into Farmers", 24 August 2016), nobody would think Alaska as a farmer's paradise.
+* FARM ALASKA: As discussed by an article from ECONOMIST.com ("Greenhouses Turn Alaskans Into Farmers", 24 August 2016), nobody would think Alaska as a farmer's paradise.
 Glaciers in the state cover 300 times more acres than farms do.
 Only 5% of the food consumed is grown locally, compared with 81% nationwide.
 The growing season is short and summer temperatures chilly.
 Fruit trees, in most parts of the state, are seemingly impossible.

 Well, maybe not so impossible, thanks to the "high tunnel": a greenhouse consisting of a curved metal frame with plastic sheeting stretched across it.
 The US Federal government has been providing funding to encourage development of greenhouse farming in Alaska; the idea is to extend growing seasons and improve soil health, with the program open to farmers across the country.
 High tunnels have been set up on the tundra of western Alaska, as far north as Fort Yukon on the Arctic Circle -- but the exercise has had a particular impact on Homer, a town of about 5,000 people 320 kilometers (200 miles) south of Anchorage, where residents have set up over 120 Federally-funded greenhouses, more per capita than anywhere else.